zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.1.0 =
+* SECURITY: gifsicle and optipng have been updated to address security flaws
+* added: full compatibility with Image Watermark plugin
+* added: dummy images for Essential Grid and Layer Slider whitelisted with ExactDN
+* added: compatibility with Visual Composer and Essential Grid async/AJAX loaders
+* added: compatibility with Media File Renamer
+* changed: ExactDN rewrites all wp-content and wp-includes urls by default
+* changed: mime-type detection function does not rely on fileinfo extension anymore
+* changed: Solaris/SunOS binary builds use OpenIndiana 2017.10, let me know if they break
+* fixed: wp-emoji script not rewritten by EXACTDN_ALL_THE_THINGS
+* fixed: resize detection script throws error when admin bar is hidden
+* fixed: warnings when WP Offload S3 set to delete local files, props ianmjones
+* updated: pngquant version 2.11.7

 = 4.0.6 =
 * changed: dummy images have no args appended with exactdn except for ssl flag
 * fixed: resize_detection.js being combined with other scripts by Autoptimize